National Lake Blitz

 LAKE BIODIVERSITY PHOTO CHALLENGE

-The challenge was for participants to snap a single photo, with as many plants and animals as possible, OR an impactful photo displaying human threats to lake environments, and submit it to the contest (all flora and fauna must remain undisturbed).
-The contest closed July 31 and winning photos will announced at the end of August, selected based on biodiversity, impact, and a public favourite.
-We also added a Kids' Category!
+The challenge is for participants to snap a single photo, with as many plants and animals as possible, OR an impacted photo displaying human threats to lake environments, and submit it to the contest (all flora and fauna must remain undisturbed).
+See the Photo Challenge poster HERE.